-Brockport is a decidedly white-collar village, with fully 87.29% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Brockport is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Brockport who work in office and administrative support (14.80%), sales jobs (13.84%), and food service (10.71%).
+Brockport is a decidedly white-collar village, with fully 88.61% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Brockport is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Brockport who work in office and administrative support (17.18%), sales jobs (12.36%), and food service (12.14%).

-The population of Brockport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.15% of adults in Brockport have a bachelor's degree or even advanced degree.
+The education level of Brockport citizens is very high relative to the national average among all cities (21.84%): 38.64% of adults in Brockport have a bachelor's degree or even advanced degree.

-The per capita income in Brockport in 2010 was $18,505, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,020 for a family of four.
+The per capita income in Brockport in 2010 was $17,066, which is low income relative to New York and the nation.
+This equates to an annual income of $68,264 for a family of four.
 However, Brockport contains both very wealthy and poor people as well.

+Brockport is a somewhat ethnically-diverse village.
 The people who call Brockport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brockport residents report their race to be White, followed by Black or African-American.
+The greatest number of Brockport residents report their race to be White, followed by Asian.
 Important ancestries of people in Brockport include Irish, Italian, English, and Polish.